AdobeDocs/analytics-platform.en/help/content-analytics/config/guided.md

 >[!CONTEXTUALHELP]
 >id="aca_onboarding_datacollection_mobile_asset_urls_header"
 >title="Mobile asset URLs data collection"
->abstract="Indicate which asset URLs should be **excluded** when collecting data for Content Analytics."
+>abstract="Indicate which asset URLs should be **excluded** when collecting data for Content Analytics.
+Ensure you exclude personal identifiable asset URLs."

 For the mobile channel, you can configure [experience capture and definition](#experience-capture-and-definition), [data collection](#data-collection), and [header overrides](#header-overrides).